Aurelio logo

 display(Markdown(result.final_output))

-In our traces dashboard on the OpenAI Platform, we should see that our agent answered the question using both the internal_docs_agent and get_current_date tools.
+We should see in our traces dashboard on the OpenAI Platform that our agent used both internal_docs_agent and get_current_date tools to answer the question.

 Let's ask another question: